-Data Communications

-An introductory course in data communications.
+Data Communications 6.976 2 0 2 An introductory course in data communications.
 Concepts and applications of real time data acquisition and uses of terminals for file inquiry and update applications.
 Assignments involve hands-on experience with campus terminals interacting with the IBM/370 Model 125 computing system.

-Prerequisites: Utilities and Data Management 6.965 consent of instructor.
+Prerequisites: Utilities and Data Management 6.965 and Systems Analysis 6,945 or consent of instructor.

-Data Processing Management 6.946 3 Instruction in the fundamentals of management and coordination of a data center.
+Data Processing Management 6.946 3 0 3 Instruction in the fundamentals of management and coordination of a data center.